Manjunathmca1999/AutomatedDSLC/README.md

 # CompleteDSLC
-This is the simple repo of complete datas science life cycle deployment using streamlit
+This is the simple repo of complete data science life cycle deployment using streamlit